 Vigeland Sculpture Park is a must-visit destination for anyone exploring Oslo.
-This incredible park features over 200 stunning sculptures created by artist Gustav Vigeland.
+Moreover, this incredible park features over 200 stunning sculptures created by artist Gustav Vigeland.
 It’s the largest sculpture park made by a single artist, offering a unique outdoor experience where you can enjoy art, nature, and history all in one place.

 The History of Vigeland Park